chainside/btcpy/README.md

 * `ScriptPubKey` and derived classes, they take as input a `bytearray` representing the script but can also be created through the `ScriptBuilder.identify()` method or in the way displayed later in this section.
 * `Locktime`, takes as input a number representing the transaction's locktime field.
+Can also be constructed from a `datetime` object through its `from_datetime` method
 * `Transaction`, takes as inputs: a version number, a list of `TxIn`s, a list of `TxOut`s, a `Locktime`.
 * `SegWitTransaction`, has the same interface as `Transaction`
+* `TransactionFactory` used to instantiate a generic transaction from a json or hex string

 All the aforementioned classes are `Immutable`, this means that, after construction, their attributes can't be mutated.
 This helps caching values returned by their methods.
 The classes